microsoftgraph/microsoft-graph-docs-contrib/concepts/auth-v2-service.md

 > [!IMPORTANT]
 >
 > When you change the configured permissions, you must also repeat the admin consent process.
-Changes made in the app registration portal will not be reflected until the tenant's administrator reconsents to the app.
+Changes made in the app registration portal will not be reflected until an authorized administrator such as a global administrator reconsents to the app.

 ### Request